 Processing of the fish oil supplement is its final test.
 The best fish oil brands are pharmaceutical grade (stated on the label) and have been purified to remove contaminants.

 I believe to find the number one brand of omega 3 supplements you must first find the best manufacturer.
-My husband and I have used the same company for over 20 years for whole food vitamins and arthritis supplements, including fish oil.
-I developed a list of 30 questions (modified somewhat over the years) that helped us find this industry leader.
+My husband and I have used the same company for nearly 30 years for whole food vitamins and arthritis supplements, including fish oil.
+I developed a list of 30 questions (modified somewhat over the years) that helped us find this 'beyond organic' industry leader.

-This omega 3 fish oil sets a new standard in purity and full-spectrum potency:
+This finest omega 3 fish oil sets a new standard in purity and full-spectrum potency:

 Natural Supplements.
 Glucosamine, boswellia, GLA, Lecithin, Vit-E and the best omega 3 supplements from fish oil are among dietary supplements that provide alternative treatment to painkilling drugs for arthritis with minimal side effects.
 Click here for more information